ktorio/ktor-documentation/topics/sevalla.md

 }
 ```

-If you've chosen the [engine-main](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/engine-main) sample with server configuration specified in the `application.conf` file, you can assign the environment variable to the port parameter by using the `${ENV}` syntax.
-Open the `application.conf` file placed in `src/main/resources` and update it as shown below:
+If you've chosen the [engine-main](https://github.com/ktorio/ktor-documentation/tree/%ktor_version%/codeSnippets/snippets/engine-main) sample with server configuration specified in the <path>application.conf</path> file, you can assign the environment variable to the port parameter by using the `${ENV}` syntax.
+Open the <path>application.conf</path> file placed in <path>src/main/resources</path> and update it as shown below:

 ```
 ktor {